the-nutritionist-mcr/admin-app/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
 about: Request a feature to be added to the application
-title: ''
+title: ""
 labels: enhancement
 assignees: benwainwright
 ---

 ### Problem

-What is the *problem* you are trying to solve, who is it for
+What is the _problem_ you are trying to solve, who is it for

 ### Ideas